Brandão (footballer, born 1970)

-Idebrando Dalsoto, known as Brandão (born 14 May 1970) is a former Brazilian football player.
+Idebrando Dalsoto, known as Brandão (born 14 May 1970) is a Brazilian former professional footballer who played as a forward.
+In 2000, he was one of the leading scorers in the Portuguese Primeira Liga, while playing for Vitoria de Guimarães.

-Club career
+Career

-He made his professional debut in the Segunda Liga for Os Belenenses on 3 April 1999 in a game against Felgueiras.
+Brandão made his professional debut in the Segunda Liga for Os Belenenses on 3 April 1999 in a game against Felgueiras.

 He made his Primeira Liga debut for Vitória de Guimarães on 20 August 1999 as a late substitute in a 1–1 draw against Vitória de Setúbal.